wiktor-falek/webchat-frontend/README.md

 Scroll on message regardless of height

-Choosing color

-Updating username and color

-Render scroll button when not scrolled down
+Render scroll button only when not scrolled down

-Client side command suggestions